RadialVentures/link-snap/README.md

 ----

-Currently working on getting this curation tool on the chrome store so its more accessible.
+⚠️ Currently working on getting this curation tool on the Chrome Store so its more accessible ⚠️

-## New Instructions When On Store

-1. Download & Install Link-Snap
-2. A new page will open prompting you to connect your email(make sure its the same one as you VN)
-3. Then you will be connected and can save your own sources